 Chapter sixteen

-Gunnar dragged his eggs back and forth on the plate.
+Gunnar dragged his eggs back and forth across the plate.
 Whoever named this The Greasy Spoon knew what they were doing.
 But no amount of food could cure his hangover.
 What the hell was I thinkin', breakin' into Darci's cabin like that.
 Brynn will probably never speak to me again, and her father will make sure I go back to jail, let alone fire me.

 Holding his pounding head in his hands, memories of his childhood came flooding backhiding in the closet when he heard his father's drunken footsteps coming home, peeking through the crack to see his father backhand his mother when she asked where he'd been; slapping him and his little brother Tommy for no reason; the divorce when he was eight and the series of foster homes; his father's second marriage and the year he lived with them and his stepsistera year he'd rather forget; running away at fifteen when his father died a suspicious death, even though nobody pressed for an investigation; spending six months in jail for petty theft; playing cards in jail and telling fortunes to other prisoners.
 Yes, he was pretty good at fortune telling, but his fortune wasn't looking so hot right now.